ipdk-io/networking-recipe/docs/features/dpdk/linux-networking.md

    ```

 4. For any tx control packet from TAP0 port (TDP 6) with VLAN tag 2,
-   pipeline should pop the VLAN tag and send it to VM2(TDP 1).
+   pipeline should pop the VLAN tag and send it to VM2 (TDP 1).

    ```bash
    p4rt-ctl add-entry br0 linux_networking_control.handle_tx_control_vlan_pkts_table \
        "istd.input_port=6,local_metadata.vlan_id=2,action=linux_networking_control.pop_vlan_fwd(1)"
    ```

-### Configure rules for control packets coming in and out of physical port
+### Rules for control packets coming in and out of physical port

-Rules to configure:

 1. Any rx control packet from phy port0 (TDP 2) should be sent to
    corresponding control port TAP1 (TDP 3).